ibm-cloud-docs/account/acct-getstart-tutorial.md

 {{site.data.keyword.IBM_notm}} uses the Security Assertion Markup Language 2.0 (SAML 2.0) for this identity federation.
 SAML 2.0 is a standard version for exchanging authentication data between security domains.
 It's an XML-based protocol that uses a security token that contains assertions to pass information between the organizations "Identity Provider", and the "{{site.data.keyword.IBM_notm}} Rely Party (RP)", otherwise known as the Service Provider.

-For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide {: external}.
+For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide](https://ibm.box.com/v/IBMid-Federation-Guide){: external}.
 An {{site.data.keyword.IBM_notm}} sponsor, such as an offering advocate or client advocate, is required when you request to register federated IDs.

-## Step 2.
-Upgrade to a Pay-As-You-Go account
+## Upgrade to a Pay-As-You-Go account
 {: #account-gs-upgrade}
+{: step}

 Upgrade your Lite account to a Pay-As-You-Go account to access the full {{site.data.keyword.cloud_notm}} catalog.